simp/simp-doc/docs/HOWTO/20_Puppet/Hiera_eyaml.rst

-Remove the :code:`simp_snmpd::v3_users_hash` key from :file:`/etc/puppetlabs/code/environments/production/data/common.yaml` so the passwords are no longer visable.
+Remove the :code:`simp_snmpd::v3_users_hash` key from :file:`/etc/puppetlabs/code/environments/production/data/common.yaml` so the passwords are no longer visible.

 That completes the example.